-Name Country of incorporation Ownership Registered Office Nature of business Windar Photonics A/S Denmark 100% Helgeshoej Allé 16-18, DK-2630 Taastrup, Denmark Develop and commercialise wind turbine technology Windar Photonics Inc. USA 100% indirect One Capital Mall Suite 67 Sacramento CA 95814 Commercialise wind turbine technology Windar Photonics (Shangh Co.
-Ltd. ai) China 100% indirect Room 403-03, Building #2 No. 38 Debao Road, Pudong, Shanghai 2, Commercialise wind turbine technology
+Name Country of incorporation Ownership Registered Office Nature of business Windar Photonics A/S Denmark 100% Helgeshoej Allé 16-18, DK-2630 Taastrup, Denmark Develop and commercialise wind turbine technology Windar Photonics (Shanghai) Co.
+Ltd. China 100% indirect Room 403-03, Building # No. 38 Debao Road, Pudong, Shanghai 2, Commercialise wind turbine technology

-The Company owns 100 per cent. of the issued share capital of Windar Photonics A/S (comprising A Shares of DKK 5,737,800 of 1 DKK each and B Shares of DKK 3,642,592 of 1 DKK each) with CVR number 32157688.
-Windar Photonics A/S was incorporated on 28 December 2008 in Denmark and acquired by the Company in August 2015.
-During the year the Company made a capital contribution to Windar Photonics A/S of $\[ \in \]$ 3,362,745 (2015 $\[ \in \]$ 3,216,080).
+The Company owns 100 per cent of the issued share capital of Windar Photonics A/S (comprising A Shares of DKK 5,737,800 of 1 DKK each and B Shares of DKK 3,642,592 of 1 DKK each) with CVR number 32157688.

+Windar Photonics A/S was incorporated on 28 December 2008 in Denmark and acquired by the Company in August 2014.
+During the year the Company invested the funds received from the share placing in to its main trading subsidiary, Windar Photonics A/S, and an increase in the investment of $\leq 1,746,165$ was made.
+In the prior year an intercompany receivable due from Windar Photonics A/S of $\leq 3,362,745$ was waived and treated as a capital contribution.